PMBio/GBM_analysis/tf_screen/README.md

 # TF screen analysis

-Analysis pipeline for the 55-TF gain-of-function screen in patient-derived GB cell lines, accompanying the manuscript

-> *(paper citation — to be updated on publication)*

-This subdirectory of the [`PMBio/GBM_analysis`](https://github.com/PMBio/GBM_analysis) repository contains all code used to go from cleaned, guide-assigned single-cell AnnData to the per-TF effect tables and differential-expression results that feed the paper's TF-screen figures (Fig. 3, Extended Data Fig. 5).
+Analysis pipeline for the 55-TF gain-of-function screen in patient-derived GB cell lines This subdirectory of the [`PMBio/GBM_analysis`](https://github.com/PMBio/GBM_analysis) repository contains all code used to go from cleaned, guide-assigned single-cell AnnData to the per-TF effect tables and differential-expression results that feed the paper's TF-screen figures (Fig. 3, Extended Data Fig. 5).
 Final figure layout was done in Affinity Designer from these tables — the scripts here produce the underlying data, not the publication-ready panels.

 For the corresponding experimental description, see the manuscript supplement, section 3.4.